Using Mindfulness Meditation to Treat Traumatic Brain Injury

 Mental disorders such as anxiety, depression, and fatigue are symptoms of traumatic brain injury and can sometimes interfere with the healing process.
 After a traumatic brain injury, the mind and the body struggle to work together in unison like they once did.
 The actions the brain tells the body to do are less efficient and slower.
 Mindfulness meditation can help strengthen the connection between the mind and the body.What is Mindfulness Meditation?

 Mindfulness meditation is mentally focusing on being in the present moment.
-It teaches how to be aware of our feelings, thoughts, and emotions.
+It teaches us to be aware of our thoughts and emotions.
 When the mind and body are quiet, and the attention is focused on breathing, everything else disappears.
 That includes our pain, anxiety, depression, and judgments.
-Health experts believe this is a powerful technique that can help ease stress and can even create neuroplasticity, the brain's ability to restructure itself by forming new neural connections throughout life.How Mindfulness Mediation Helps with the Recovery of TBI
+Health experts believe this is a powerful technique that can help ease stress and create neuroplasticity, the brain's ability to restructure itself by forming new neural connections throughout life.How Mindfulness Meditation Helps with the Recovery of TBI

-While it is not clear how meditation effects traumatic brain injury symptoms, some research shows that mindfulness meditation has a positive impact on symptoms similar to traumatic brain injuries.
+While it is unclear how meditation affects traumatic brain injury symptoms, some research shows that mindfulness meditation positively impacts symptoms similar to traumatic brain injuries.
 Studies found that:

-- Meditation can positively affect someone's ability to maintain focused attention and cognitive proficiency.
+- Meditation can affect someone's ability to maintain focused attention and cognitive proficiency.

 - Mindfulness practice can significantly reduce anxiety and fatigue.
-It can also improve memory and the ability to manage time, including making decisions, problem-solving and organizing tasks.
+It can also improve memory and manage time, including making decisions, problem-solving, and organizing tasks.

 - Guided meditation techniques can help with some characteristics of depression.

-- Long-term practice of meditation can improve overall mood, including the ability to accept emotional states, awareness at the moment, and the ability to handle negative emotions.
+- Long-term meditation can improve overall mood, including the ability to accept emotional states, awareness at the moment, and the ability to handle negative emotions.

-Mindfulness-based stress reduction is a group therapy program designed to treat people who are struggling with both physical and mental illness and life's difficulties.
-The program was created by an American professor, Jon Kabat-Zinn in the late 1970s.
-He combined a modern scientific-based viewpoint to traditional Buddhist ideologies of meditation and mindfulness and created an adaptable approach to help reduce stress.
+Mindfulness-based stress reduction is a group therapy program designed to treat people struggling with physical and mental illness and life's difficulties.
+The program was created by an American professor, Jon Kabat-Zinn, in the late 1970s.
+He combined a modern scientific-based viewpoint with traditional Buddhist ideologies of meditation and mindfulness and created an adaptable approach to reduce stress.

 MBSR was initially developed to help hospital patients.
-However, it has been widely accepted and used by a wide range of people.
+However, it has been widely accepted and used by many people.
 More than 24,000 people participated in the program when it debuted in 1979.How Does MBSR work?

 Being mindful means being in the present moment.
-While mindfulness is the fundamental mechanism that permits MBSR to work, the composition of the program also plays a huge role.
+While mindfulness is the fundamental mechanism that permits MBSR to work, the program's composition also plays a huge role.
 The program is about eight to ten weeks with 2.5-hour sessions a week and is taught in a group of 10 to 40 participants.
-The instructors teach exercises and topics that are focused on reaching mindfulness through yoga, meditation and body scans.
+The instructors teach exercises and topics focused on reaching mindfulness through yoga, meditation, and body scans.

-- Yoga: is a posture-based exercise which combines mental and physical practices.
+- Yoga is a posture-based exercise that combines mental and physical practices.

-- Body Scans: using meditation while focusing on certain body parts and experiencing your thoughts in relations to the feeling and location of the body.
+- Focus on specific body parts and experience your thoughts about the feeling and location of the body.

-More non-traditional treatments, such as mindfulness meditation are being used in addition to or instead of traditional medicine.
-More medicine centers throughout the nation are opening in traditional hospitals, and more research studies are being performed.
+More non-traditional treatments, such as mindfulness meditation, are being used in addition to or instead of traditional medicine.
+More medicine centers nationwide are opening in traditional hospitals, and more research studies are being performed.
 Scientists also meet with the Dalai Lama every two years at the Mind Life Conference to compare notes on how the brain works with meditation.Three-Minute Breathing Exercises

-- Minute One - Awareness: Sit up straight in a chair with your feet resting lightly on the floor.
-Close your eyes and bring your awareness to your inner experience by concentrating on what you are experiencing, your feelings and the thoughts that are going through your mind.
+- Minute One - Awareness: Sit straight in a chair with your feet resting lightly on the floor.
+Close your eyes and bring your awareness to your inner experience by concentrating on what you are experiencing your feelings, and the thoughts that are going through your mind.

 - Minute Two - Gathering: Focus on your breathing.
 Feel your belly move as the breath flows in and out.
-Follow the breath all the way in and all the way out, using the breath to position yourself in the present moment.
+Follow the breath in and out, using the breath to position yourself in the present moment.

-- Minute Three - Expanding: Breath into your whole body, so you are expanding your awareness.
+- Minute Three - Expanding: Breathe into your whole body so you are expanding your awareness.
 Experience your body as a whole.
-Feel your full body rise and fall with each inhalation and exhalation as you breathe in and out.
+Feel your entire body rise and fall with each inhalation and exhalation as you breathe in and out.

-I’m Ed Smith, a traumatic brain injury lawyer in San Francisco.
-Mindfulness meditation teaches how to be aware of our emotions, feelings, and thoughts.
+Mindfulness meditation teaches us to recognize our emotions, feelings, and thoughts.
 Those with mild traumatic brain injuries have seen improvements after regularly practicing mindfulness meditation.
-If you or someone you love has suffered a traumatic brain injury in an accident, please call me at (415) 805-7284 or (800) 404-5400 for my free, friendly and compassionate advice.
+If you or someone you love has suffered a TBI in an accident, please call our traumatic brain injury lawyers in San Francisco today at (415) 805-7284 or (800) 404-5400 for free, friendly, and compassionate advice.